 Whey protein consumption effects on kidneys

-How does whey protein damage your kidneys?
-Consuming whey protein, even during a short-period only, has proven to incur the following effects: increased plasma urinary volume, and urinary calcium excretion while the pH of urinary citrate decreases.
+How can whey protein impact your kidneys?
+According to the authors, consuming whey protein, even during a short-period only, has proven to incur the following effects: increased plasma urinary volume, and urinary calcium excretion while the pH of urinary citrate decreases.

-Researchers found that when not exercising, the proteins from a whey supplement ended up going to the liver for processing—instead of being used for muscle synthesis.
+Researchers found that when not exercising, the stress from excessive proteins (not being utilized for muscle synthesis) and subsequent processing was interrelated with markers of liver injury.
 Over time, sedentary participants showed signs of early liver injury.

 Are whey protein shakes good for athletes?

 True athleticism isn’t about being stronger or faster—it’s about longevity.
 One major component of longevity is avoiding inflammation.

 Many professional athletes have discovered that a dairy-free diet is a key to enhancing their performance and maintaining their peak for years past their expected retirement age.
 These leaders are moving the needle toward plant-based fuel in sports, but the misconception surrounding dairy and performance nutrition still lingers.

 While whey protein supplements are still commonly used by athletes and trainers, recent developments in plant-based powders along with substantial evidence regarding animal protein’s potentially harmful effects is beginning to undermine whey protein’s status as the “paragon of health supplements.”

 The Broader Picture: Plant Proteins vs Animal Protein